moebiussurfing/ofxSurfingTween/README.md

 ### TODO
 + Add more types: 2D/3D vectors and colors.
 Using templates [?] ...
-  [ _**ANY HELP/PULL ON THIS IS REALLY APPRECIATED!**_ ]
+  [ _**ANY HELP/PULL ON THIS IS APPRECIATED!**_ ]
-+ Add "real" nested sub-groups with tree levels.
++ Add "real" nested sub-groups with indented tree levels.
 Now the params are recreated on one depth level only.
 This could help when duplicated names or indent sub-groups on a GUI too.

 ## Author
 An add-on by **@moebiusSurfing**